 Any glimpse into the life of an animal quickens our own and makes it so much the larger and better in every way. ~John Muir

-In 2001 Robin Williams and Koko the Gorilla met each other.
+In 2001 Robin Williams and Koko the Gorilla experienced this Light when they met each other.
 The video below shows how Koko instantly connected with Robin.

 Koko, like us, can sense a person’s nature and in this case, she was quickly drawn to Robin’s warm heart.
 Robin made Koko smile — something she hadn’t done for over six months, ever since her childhood gorilla companion, Michael, passed away. – Dr. Penny Patterson, president of The Gorilla Foundation

 Only Koko and Robin know what was discussed and felt during their brief time together, but we can see in the video that their time together was meaningful and poignant for each of them.